Believe, Teach, Confess

 As part of Lutheran Church-Canada we confess the Apostles', Nicene & Athanasian Creed.

-Usually twice a year, in the spring and in the fall, Mount Olive Lutheran Church offers a class in Basic Christianity.
-This Pastor's Class, made up of 8 lessons, covers the basics of the Christian faith.
-Through lessons, PowerPoint presentations, discussions, DVD presentations and the like, students receive a comprehensive summary of the distinctives of Christianity.
-This class is a pre-requisite to full adult membership in our congregation.
+Mount Olive Lutheran Church offers a class in Basic Christianity.
+This Pastor's Class, covers the basics of the Christian faith.
+Through lessons, PowerPoint presentations, discussions participants receive a comprehensive summary of the distinctives of Christianity.
 In addition to those who are new to the faith, some individuals take this class as a review.
-Similar material is presented to our young people and their parents in our "Family Confirmation Classes."
-If you are interested in either of these classes or have questions, please contact Pastor Terry or Pastor Ted at 543-9744.
+Similar material is presented to our young people and their parents in our "Family Confirmation Year 1 and Year 2 Classes."
+If you are interested in these classes or have questions, please contact Pastor Giese or Pastor Albrecht at 543-9744.

-The Lord's Supper is celebrated in our congregation in the confession and glad confidence that, as He says, our Lord Jesus Christ gives into our mouths not only bread and wine, but also His body and blood to eat and to drink for the forgiveness of sins and to strengthen our union with Him and with one another.
+The Lord's Supper is celebrated in our congregation every Sunday every Service in the confession and glad confidence that, as He says, our Lord Jesus Christ gives into our mouths not only bread and wine, but also His body and blood to eat and to drink for the forgiveness of sins and to strengthen our union with Him and with one another.

 Our Lord invites to His table those who trust in His words, repent of all sin, and set aside any refusal to forgive and love as He forgives and loves us, that they may proclaim the Lord's death until His Second Coming.